LedgerHQ/app-streaming/app/app-rust/README.md

 ## Notes

-- Bug: LTO and codegen-units seems to be broken, that's why they're commented out in `Cargo.toml`.
-The generated code is invalid.
 - Find which functions take the most of space with `cargo install bloat && cargo bloat --release -n 10`